Vince-arch/React-beginner-to-advanced-projects/README.md

 # React projects.

-This are projects I make in react from a beginner level as the difficulty increases towards an advanced level
+These are projects I make in react from a beginner level as the difficulty increases towards an advanced level